 Leverage our integrated product development engine.
 We plan to continue developing new products, using the capabilities of our product development engine.
 We believe our team-oriented and highly integrated development approach, active surgeon input, and demonstrated performance position us to maintain a rapid rate of new product launches.
-We launched 8 new products in 2022, have a range of new products in various stages of development, and expect to continue to regularly launch new products.
+We launched 10 new products in 2023, in addition to assuming NuVasive's portfolio of products, which include the X360 portfolio, the C360 portfolio featuring the Simplify Cervical Disc, and the P360 portfolio.
+We have a range of new products in various stages of development and expect to continue to regularly launch new products.

 Increase the size, scope and productivity of our exclusive U.S. sales force.
-We believe there is significant opportunity for us to further penetrate existing markets, and to enter new markets, by increasing the size and geographic scope of our exclusive U.S. sales force for musculoskeletal solutions.
-We expect to increase the number of our direct and distributor sales representatives in the U.S., to expand into new geographic territories and to deepen our penetration in existing territories.
+We believe there is significant opportunity for us to further penetrate existing markets, and to enter new markets, by increasing the size and geographic scope of our exclusive U.S. sales force for Musculoskeletal Solutions.
+Through the Merger with NuVasive, we have significantly grown our global sales force.
+We expect to continue to increase the number of our direct and distributor sales representatives in the U.S., to expand into new geographic territories and to deepen our penetration in existing territories.
 We will also continue to provide our sales representatives with specialized development programs designed to improve their productivity.

 Continue to expand into international markets.
-As of December 31, 2022, we had an existing direct or distributor sales presence in 53 countries outside the United States.
-We expect to continue to increase our international presence through the commercialization of additional musculoskeletal solutions products in current markets and through the expansion of our international sales force in current and new markets.
+As of December 31, 2023, we had an existing direct or distributor sales presence in 64 countries outside the U.S. We expect to continue to increase our international presence through the commercialization of additional Musculoskeletal Solutions products in current markets and through the expansion of our international sales force in current and new markets.

 Pursue strategic acquisitions.

-In 2017, we acquired KB Medical SA, developer of a computer-assisted robotic guidance system, and in 2018 we acquired Nemaris Inc., a privately held company that markets and develops Surgimap[®], a leading surgical planning software platform, to further bolster our efforts to advance surgical procedures through Enabling Technologies.
-In 2019, we acquired substantially all of the assets of StelKast, Inc., a privately held company that designs, manufactures and distributes orthopedic implants for knee and hip replacement surgeries.
-During the second quarter of 2020, the Company acquired Synoste Oy ("Synoste"), a Finnish engineering company that specializes in the research and development of a limb lengthening system.
-During the fourth quarter of 2021, the Company acquired Capstone Surgical
+In 2017, we acquired KB Medical SA, developer of a computer-assisted robotic guidance system, and in 2018 we acquired Nemaris Inc., a company that markets and develops Surgimap®, a leading surgical planning software platform, to further bolster our efforts to advance surgical procedures through Enabling Technologies.
+In 2019, we acquired substantially all of the assets of StelKast, Inc., a company that designs, manufactures and distributes orthopedic implants for knee and hip replacement surgeries.
+During the second quarter of 2020, the Company acquired Synoste Oy, a Finnish engineering company that specializes in the research and development of a limb lengthening system.
+During the fourth quarter of 2021, the Company acquired Capstone Surgical Technologies, LLC., a company that engages in the business of creating advanced drill and robotic surgery platforms.
+During the fourth quarter of 2022, the Company acquired the membership interests of Harvest Biologics LLC, which engages in the business of selling systems that produce autologous biologics.